-SAP Standard Definition SAP Requirement Regaining Eligibility Completion Rate (Pace) The pace at which a student must progress through an educational program to en- sure completion within the maximum timeframe.
+SAP Standard Definition SAP Requirement Regaining Eligibility Completion Rate (Pace) The pace at which a student must progress through an educational program to ensure completion within the maximum timeframe.
 Pace is calculated by dividing the cumulative number of hours successfully completed by the cumulative number of hours attempted.
-Students must success- fully complete 70% of all courses attempted to remain eligible for fed- eral financial assistance.
-A student who loses finan- cial aid eligibility based on rate of completion must attend, and successfully complete, a sufficient num- ber of credit hours to raise his or her completion rate (pace) to the required 70%.
-The student will be required to use his or her own finan- cial resources to cover the cost of education until he or she is again meeting sat- isfactory academic progress standards.
+Students must successfully complete 67% of all courses attempted to remain eligible for federal financial assistance.
+A student who loses financial aid eligibility based on rate of completion must attend, and successfully complete, a sufficient number of credit hours to raise his or her completion rate (pace) to the required 67%.
+The student will be required to use his or her own financial resources to cover the cost of education until he or she is again meeting satisfactory academic progress standards.

-Maximum Timeframe The maximum timeframe al- lowed for completion of a de- gree program should not exceed 150% of the published length of the program measured in hours attempted.
-If it is determined that a stu- dent cannot complete his or her program of study within this timeframe, he or she will become ineligible for federal financial assistance.
-An undergraduate student seeking an as- sociate's degree must complete his or her program within 93 at- tempted hours.
+Maximum Timeframe The maximum timeframe allowed for completion of a degree program should not exceed 150% of the published length of the program measured in hours attempted.
+If it is determined that a student cannot complete his or her program of study within this timeframe, he or she will become ineligible for federal financial assistance.
+An undergraduate student seeking an associate's degree must complete his or her program within 93 attempted hours.
 A student seeking a baccalaureate degree must complete his or her degree program within 186 attempted hours.
-A student pursuing a master's degree must complete his or her program within 52 at- tempted hours.
+A student pursuing a master's degree must complete his or her program within 52 attempted hours.
 Astudent who has exceeded the maximum timeframe for degree completion is no longer eligible to receive federal financial assistance.
-The student will be required to use his or her own finan- cial resources to cover the cost of education.
+The student will be required to use his or her own financial resources to cover the cost of education.
 Minimum Cumulative GPA The calculation of cumulative GPA will include grades earned from all coursework, including transfer coursework that is accepted toward the student's educational program as well as any remedial coursework.
-Students must main- tain a minimum cumu- lative GPA of 2.00 (3.00 if pursuing a master's degree) to remain eligi- ble for federal financial assistance.
-A student who loses finan- cial aid eligibility based on GPA must receive grades sufficient to increase his or her cumulative GPA to the required 2.00 (3.00 if pursu- ing a master's degree).
-The student will be required to use his or her own finan- cial resources until he or she is again meeting Satisfac- tory Academic Progress standards.
+Students must maintain a minimum cumulative GPA of 2.00 (3.00 if pursuing a master's degree) to remain eligible for federal financial assistance.
+A student who loses financial aid eligibility based on GPA must receive grades sufficient to increase his or her cumulative GPA to the required 2.00 (3.00 if pursuing a master's degree).